Shashwat970/TCS-codevita/readme.md

 In this task, numerals (0-9), bitwise operators, and brackets are represented as 7-segment display patterns.
 The entire expression is presented in this format.
 The objective is to convert the 7-segment representations into binary strings, evaluate the resulting expression, and return the final numerical result.

 Note: The standard configuration for a 7-segment display within a 3x3 matrix, where all LEDs are illuminated, is shown below.
 Please refer to the following representation:

-![com.tcs.cv.automata.ei.middleware.DocxToHtmlConverter@4a1e3ac1:image1.png][image19]Figure 1: All LEDs illuminated, depicted 3x3 structure
+Figure 1: All LEDs illuminated, depicted 3x3 structure

 The question requires that the following steps be taken to arrive at a solution: